informatics-isi-edu/ermrest/user-doc/acls.md

 rows.
 The representation uses an array for the `type` so that multiple access modes can be more easily configured without having to repeat the same projection many times.

+#### Inheritence and False Binding

+As a convenience, columns effectively inherit the ACL bindings of their table.
+A column whose `"acl_bindings"` document is empty will permit all operations that the table would allow for each row.
+To grant fewer writes, the column-level `"acl_bindings"` MUST override the named bindings inherited from the table.

+- Replacement: the column MAY provide a different binding document under the same binding name.
+- Suppression: the column MAY provide a literal `false` value instead of a binding document.

 #### Projection Document